-While there are certainly comparable hardware and features offered with these platforms, there are some stark differences between them which are important to consider.
+While there are certainly comparable hardware and features offered with these platforms, there are some stark differences between them that are important to consider.

-PCs are an incredibly diverse category.
-There are dozens of manufacturers who make PCs and the quality and pricing can vary greatly depending on which model and brand you opt for.
-The fastest PCs will surpass Macs in terms of performance and many companies tailor their PCs to a specific purpose, such as gaming or business.
+Windows-based PCs are an incredibly diverse category.
+Dozens of manufacturers make them, and the quality and pricing can vary greatly depending on which model and brand you choose.
+The fastest models will surpass Macs in terms of performance, and many companies tailor their Windows PCs to a specific purpose, such as gaming or business.

-Windows-powered devices come in a variety of shapes and sizes.
-A standard laptop with a clamshell design and a keyboard-mouse interface is easy to find.
-Touchscreen Windows laptops can be found even in the lower price brackets, and more elaborate designs include fold-back screens or even detachable tablet-keyboard combos, such as Microsoft’s own Surface Book range.
-Windows laptops also commonly come with touchscreens, which is not something you’ll find on any Apple MacBook offerings — unless you count the Touch Bar.
+Windows PCs come in a variety of shapes and sizes.
+A standard laptop with a clamshell design and a keyboard-mouse interface is easy to find, such as the lightweight Surface Laptop line.
+Windows touchscreen laptops can be found even in the lower price brackets, which is not something you’ll see on any Apple MacBook — unless you count a brief fling with the Touch Bar.

-Unlike Apple’s more limited line up of hardware, there is plenty of choice in the Windows laptop space.
-Whether you opt for a major manufacturer like Lenovo, or Dell, or one of Microsoft’s own devices, you have a ton of options with Windows laptops.
+Unlike Apple’s more limited lineup of hardware, there is plenty of choice in the Windows laptop space.
+Whether you opt for a major manufacturer like Lenovo, Dell, or one of Microsoft’s own devices, you have a ton of options.

 Apple has always been protective of its brand, releasing products in very deliberate iterations.
-Any Apple product will follow its standards, whereas any manufacturer can make a PC with unique specs.
-As a result, Macs are very user-friendly.
-Apple will tell you exactly what you are getting regardless of which MacBook you purchase, and because all Macs come from the same ecosystem, the company’s resourceful support network can easily help with any problems that arise.
+Any Apple product will follow its standards, whereas any manufacturer can make a Windows or Chrome OS-based PC with unique specs.
+As a result, Macs are very user-friendly and stable.
+And because they come from the same ecosystem, Apple’s resourceful support network can easily help with any problems that arise.

-That said, Chrome OS is quick and more versatile today than it’s ever been, with support for thousands of Chrome extensions and a plethora of Android apps — though they don’t always scale well with larger laptop displays.
-Hardware choices are also much more varied today than they’ve been in the past, with powerful offerings, like Google’s own Pixelbook, which perform and look very much like premium Windows and MacOS laptops.
-There are even 2-in-1 options like the Pixel Slate or HP Chromebook x2.
+However, hardware choices are also much more varied today than in the past, with powerful offerings, like the Pixelbook Go, which perform and look very much like premium Windows and MacOS laptops.
+There are even 2-in-1 options like the HP Chromebook x360 14.

-Chrome OS is certainly a less capable platform than Windows and MacOS, but if it fits the bill for what you want to do on your laptop, you can save a lot of money by going with Google’s platform over the other two.
+Overall, if Chrome OS fits the bill for what you need in a laptop, you can save a lot of money by going with a Chromebook.